cstar-industries/python-3-beginner/007-Building-A-Python-App/README.md

 ### Activating the virtual environment

-A [virtual environment (venv)](https://docs.python.org/3/library/venv.html) makes sure you use a localized version of the Python interpreter and installed packages.
+A [virtual environment (venv)](https://docs.python.org/3/library/venv.html) makes sure you use a fixed local version of the Python interpreter and installed packages.

 ```shell
 python3 -m venv venv